 Our lead oncology candidate, TOCOSOL Paclitaxel, is a novel formulation of paclitaxel, one of the world's most widely prescribed anti-cancer drugs.
 Paclitaxel, a member of the taxane family of cancer drugs, is the active ingredient in Taxol®, which is approved in the U.S. for the treatment of breast, ovarian and non-small cell lung cancers and Kaposi's sarcoma.
 Our product, TOCOSOL Paclitaxel, is a ready-to-use, injectable paclitaxel emulsion formulation.
-We believe that data from our clinical trials conducted to date suggest that TOCOSOL Paclitaxel compares favorably with approved taxane products and other new paclitaxel formulations under development (safety and efficacy remain to be proven in Phase 3 testing); offers the convenience of a ready-to-use formulation that does not require time consuming preparation prior to administration; can be administered to patients by a short 15-minute infusion, compared to the one- to three-hour infusion that is typically required with Taxotere® and Taxol or generic versions of paclitaxel; does not require any special intravenous, or IV tubing, filters or other apparatus; and does not require reconstitution or dilution, which results in administration of small volumes of 25 to 35 milliliters compared to several hundred milliliters for Taxol.
+We believe that data from our clinical trials conducted to date suggest that TOCOSOL Paclitaxel compares favorably with approved taxane products and other new paclitaxel formulations under development (safety and efficacy remain to be proven in Phase 3 testing); offers the convenience of a ready-to-use formulation that does not require time consuming preparation prior to administration; can be administered to patients by a short 15-minute infusion, compared to the one- to three-hour infusion that is typically required with Taxotere® and Taxol or generic versions of paclitaxel; does not require any special intravenous, or IV tubing, filters or other apparatus; and does not require reconstitution or dilution, which results in administration of small volumes of 15 to 35 milliliters compared to several hundred milliliters for Taxol.

 We concluded a Phase 1 study for TOCOSOL Paclitaxel in August 2002, with a total of 37 patients.
 The objectives of the Phase 1 study were to estimate the maximum tolerated dose of TOCOSOL Paclitaxel in patients with advanced cancers, and to evaluate the safety of repeated doses of TOCOSOL Paclitaxel given every three weeks.
-In the Phase 1 study, 30 of the 37 patients were treated at doses ranging from 175 mg/m2 to 225 mg/m2 every three weeks.
-The maximum tolerated dose (MTD) was estimated in this study to be 200 mg/m2 every three weeks, slightly higher than the approved dose of Taxol at 175 mg/m2 every three weeks.
-TOCOSOL Paclitaxel was generally well tolerated in all patients treated.
-All patients in the Phase 1 study had advanced cancers that were no longer responding to previous therapies or for which no standard therapy existed.
-Five patients with different types of cancers had objective partial responses during the course of the study, including four patients who had previously been treated with taxane-containing chemotherapy regimens (under RECIST, partial response is defined as reduction in the sum of the longest tumor dimensions of target lesions of 30% for at least four weeks, and no evidence of progressive disease elsewhere).
+In the Phase 1 study, 30 of the 37 patients were treated at doses ranging from 175 mg/m 2 to 225 mg/m 2 every three weeks.
+The maximum tolerated dose (MTD) was estimated in this study to be 200 mg/m 2 every three weeks, slightly higher than the approved dose of reduction in the sum of the longest tumor dimensions of target lesions of 330% for at least four weeks, and no evidence of progressive disease elsewhere).
 Dose-limiting toxicities included myalgia (muscle aches), fatigue, and neutropenia (low neutrophilic white blood cell count).
 No Grade 4 neuropathy (damage to the peripheral nerves) was seen at or below the estimated MTD in the Phase 1 study.

 We initiated Phase 2a studies for TOCOSOL Paclitaxel in March 2002 to evaluate the safety and efficacy of TOCOSOL Paclitaxel in ovarian, non-small cell lung and bladder cancers using weekly dosing of the product.
 These were single agent, open label studies that enrolled patients who had progressive disease despite prior treatment with one standard chemotherapy regimen, but who had not previously received taxane chemotherapy.
 Each Phase 2a study began with a dose escalation phase to estimate the best tolerated dose of TOCOSOL Paclitaxel using weekly administration.
 The best tolerated dose was initially estimated to be 120 mg/m2 per week in the ovarian and lung cancer trials, and 100 mg/m2 per week in the bladder cancer trial, based on observations among a small number of patients treated for a few weeks.
-However, subsequent retrospective review of actual doses administered across all patients in all studies over extended treatment periods has suggested that patients assigned to receive weekly doses of 100 mg/m2 or 120 mg/m2 actually received similar cumulative doses over time.
+However, subsequent retrospective review of actual doses administered across all patients in all studies over extended treatment periods has suggested that patients assigned to receive weekly doses of 100 mg/m2 or 120 mg/m2 actually received similar cumulative doses over time, based on long-term tolerability.